-- All calling card or credit card calls, person-to-person calls, and calls with alternative billing arrangements such as third-number billing, collect calls, and country-direct type calls that either originate or terminate in a U.S. point - All charges from toll or long-distance directory assistance
+- All calling card or credit card calls, person-to-person calls, and calls with alternative billing arrangements such as third-number billing, collect calls, and country-direct type calls that either originate or terminate in a U.S. point - All charges from toll or long-distance directory assistance - Revenues from all calls placed from all coin and coinless, public and semi-public, accommodation and prison telephones, except that:

-54 See Universal Service Contribution Methodology, Petition for Declaratory Ruling of CTIA - The Wireless Association on Universal Service Contribution Obligations, Petition for Declaratory Ruling of Cingular Wireless, LLC, WC Docket No. 06-122, Declaratory Order, 23 FCC Rcd 1411, 1414, para.
+57 See Universal Service Contribution Methodology, Petition for Declaratory Ruling of CTIA - The Wireless Association on Universal Service Contribution Obligations, Petition for Declaratory Ruling of Cingular Wireless, LLC, WC Docket No. 06-122, Declaratory Order, 23 FCC Rcd 1411, 1414, para.
 5 (2008) (Separately Stated Toll Order).

-55 Id. at 1415, para.
+58 Id. at 1415, para.
 7, n.28.

-56 See AT&T Corp.
+59 See AT&T Corp.
 Petition for Declaratory Ruling Regarding Enhanced Prepaid Calling Card Services; Regulation of Prepaid Calling Card Services, WC Docket Nos.
 03-133, 05-68, Order and Notice of Proposed Rulemaking, 20 FCC Rcd 4826, 4827-4827, para.
 3 (2005) (AT&T Prepaid Calling Card Services Declaratory Ruling); see also Universal Service Contribution Methodology; Request for Review of Decision of the Universal Service Administrator by Network Enhanced Telecom, LLP, WC Docket No. 06-122, Order, 25 FCC Rcd 14533, 14538-39, paras.
 12-13 (Wireline Comp.
 Bur.
 2010) (Network IP Order), petition for partial reconsideration denied, Request for Review of a Decision of the Universal Service Administrator by Network Enhanced Telecom, LLP, WC Docket No. 06-122, Order on Reconsideration, 26 FCC Rcd 6169 (Wireline Comp.
 Bur.
 2011).

-- Revenues from all calls placed from all coin and coinless, public and semi-public, accommodation and prison telephones, except that: - o Calls that are paid for via prepaid calling cards should be included on Line 411. - Calls paid for by coins deposited in the phone should be included on Line 407.
+- Calls that are paid for via prepaid calling cards should be included on Line 411. - o Calls paid for by coins deposited in the phone should be included on Line 407.